This may be the year you travel abroad to bring a child home. Make your journey easier with this guide.

 - When you are in the country, be careful where you eat and drink.
 Avoid ice cubes as freezing doesn’t kill all bacteria/larvae.
 Bring plenty of hand sanitizer with you and use it often.

-- Get as much information about your child’s health from the orphanage doctor as you can.
+- Get as much information about your child’s health from the orphanage doctor.
 However, don’t assume that the records are accurate.

 Now you're home

-- Make a visit to the health unit nearest you.
-They are a great source of information, they can give shots, give advice on developmental milestones and can refer you to the Infant Development/Child Development Center, speech/hearing therapists, and occupational therapists and physiotherapists.
+- Visit the health unit nearest you.
+They are a great source of information; they can give shots, advise on developmental milestones, and refer you to the Infant Development/Child Development Center, speech/hearing therapists, occupational therapists, and physiotherapists.